OctopusDeploy/docs/docs/deployment-process/releases/deployment-notes.md

 #{/each}
 ```

 ### Deployment Changes and Targets

-The is one variable that is available to the deployment changes template that is not available during the deployment itself.
-The variable is `Octopus.Deployment.Targets`.
-It contains a dictionary of `Id` and `Name` values for all of the targets in the scope of the deployment (keyed by Id).
+The `Octopus.Deployment.Targets` variable is available to the deployment changes template, but it is not available during the deployment.
+It contains a dictionary of `ID` and `Name` values for all of the targets in the scope of the deployment (keyed by ID).
 You can iterate over the targets in a template as follows

 ```
 #{each target in Octopus.Deployment.Targets}